aherrero/aherrero.github.io/_posts/2018-11-29-BoraWatchv2.markdown

 ### Order
-Once you generate the gerbers ([Gerbers](https://github.com/aherrero/TMR01v2_Watch/blob/master/Hardware/TMR1_v2/TMR1_v2_2018-11-29.zip) from my watch) you can order in some manufacture, the PCB.
+Once you generate the GERBERS, you can send them to the manufacturer to print the PCB.

 - [Seeedstudio](https://www.seeedstudio.com/).
 This time, I choose this manufacturer for the PCBs.
-They even have a tutorial about [how to generate](http://support.seeedstudio.com/knowledgebase/articles/1176949-how-to-generate-gerber-file-from-eagle) the gerbers according to their specification.
+They even have a tutorial about [how to generate](http://support.seeedstudio.com/knowledgebase/articles/1176949-how-to-generate-gerber-file-from-eagle) the gerbers, according to their specification, with eagle.
 Cost: $4.90 each 10 PCBs and $11.27 deliver to EU (Total: $16,17).
 Delivering time: 24 days.
 - [jlcpcb](https://jlcpcb.com/) The last time I ordered here.
 The cost was $2 each 10 PCBs, and shipping $6.15 (Total: $8.15) Deliver time: Around 21 days.